bartfastiel/spring-boot-tomcat-deployment/README.md

 ## setup empty AWS EC2 instance

 * create a new EC2 instance
-  * create/reuse a security group with TPC port 80 open
+  * create/reuse a security group with TCP port 80 open
 * connect to the instance (via SSH or the web interface)
 * run this command:
     ```bash